 - Aloo Gobi | Cauliflower with Potatoes

-Unless majority of guests in my party are vegetarian, I often include one of the following dishes in my menu.
+Unless a majority of guests in my party are vegetarian, I often include one of the following dishes in my menu.
 Here is a list of popular, restaurant-style entrees that I make in the Instant Pot.

 - Chicken Tikka Masala